ShivashishY/shiva/content/posts/what-is-web-three.md

 ### 2. **Blockchain Technology -:**
 This system will work on Blockchain technology, due to which the data of the website will be stored on many (block) computers, then it will be almost impossible to hack your website.
 If hacked, then only the servers of that block will be down, not the entire website.
 ### 3. **Security -:**
-In Decentralized, we get complete security because when our data is on anyone&#39;s lake, it is possible to hack it, but here our data will not be on anyone&#39;s lake.
+In Decentralized, we get complete security because when our data is on anyone's lake, it is possible to hack it, but here our data will not be on anyone's lake.
 In such a situation, hackers cannot hack all the computers in the world simultaneously.
 Even if the file of your website gets corrupted in one system, then the IPFS system will compare the file with the other system, and we will know that that file is corrupt, we will not use it and in this way, our blog or The website will be secure forever.
 ### 4. **Privacy-:**
 In Web 3.0 Decentralized, our data will not remain in any one server or computer but will be scattered in all the computers of the world, so no one will find our data and in this way, our privacy will remain safe.
 ### 5. **Our Data Will Be Semantic -:**